Highland cow plush toy seated next to a moss stitch baby blanket with a soft white border and striped pastel rows on a white quilted bed.

 • Colors I used: white, mint, blue, purple, and gray

-• Stitch markers – optional but helpful for keeping track of rounds and stitch counts
+• Stitch markers – optional but helpful for keeping track of rows and stitch counts

 • Scissors – for trimming yarn tails